Why Is My Water Heater Leaking?

 Is a Leaking Water Heater Dangerous?

 If a water heater is leaking, there's a good chance water is dripping in the area of the leak and creating a potentially hazardous situation.
-Homeowners should be aware of water leaks inside or around their water heaters so they can take action to fix the problem before water damage occurs.
+Homeowners should be aware of water leaks inside or around their water heaters so they can take action to fix the problem before water damage from their water heater occurs.

 Problems with a water heater usually become more severe when water damages other parts of the home or building.
 Water leaking from the water heater can damage home exteriors, walls and surfaces.